Deepayan137/presentations/TIR/PITCHME.md

 ---

-# Pipeline
+### Pipeline
 ![flowchart](./TIR/model.png)

 ---

 <br>

-An end to end trainable deep memory network is proposed which integrates useful information from relevant documents and integrates it with the orignal short text.
+An end to end trainable deep memory network is proposed which extracts useful information from relevant documents and integrates it with the orignal short text.

-**Problem Defination**:
+**Problem Definition**:

+> Given a collection of long documents $$C$$ and a query $$q$$, we first retrieve a set of potential relevant documents $$C_q$$.
-> Given a collection of long documents C, we aim to learn a function f that expands a short text into richer representation q' i.e. q'=f(q,C).
+> we aim to learn a function f that expands a short text into richer representation q' i.e. q'=f(q,C).
 Based on richer representation q', we can accurately classify short text into one of the predefined categories y.

 ---